felipelopes12/felipelopes12/README.md

  # Hey 👋

- My name is Amadeu Filipe Lopes 👨‍🇧🇷
+ My name is Amadeu Filipe Lopes 👨‍🇧🇷<br>

- Student of TADS(Systems Analysis and Development) at Univel since 2020, currently an English student at PEL and Studying programming languages.
+ Student of TADS(Systems Analysis and Development) at Univel since 2020, currently an English student at PEL and Studying programming languages.<br>

  I'm passionate about technology, like to solve problems and learning.
-Always open to new challenges and ready to face changes.
+Always open to new challenges and ready to face changes.<br>

 ### 🌍 "Quanto mais eu sei, mais eu sou" 🧠